slawlor/slawlor/README.md

 ## Selected repos

-1. [`ractor`](https://github.com/slawlor/ractor) - Inspired by Erlang's OTP, ractor provides save actor programming paradigms in 100% Rust.
+1. [`ractor`](https://github.com/slawlor/ractor) - Inspired by Erlang's OTP, ractor provides safe actor programming paradigms in 100% Rust.
 2. [`akd`](https://github.com/facebook/akd) - Auditable Key Directories (AKDs) are the foundation of Key Transparency at WhatsApp.
 This is the core logic for WhatsApp's realization.

 <!--